Cloughmills: The Troubles

 On 12 February 1977, an off duty Royal Ulster Constabulary (RUC) member, Samuel McKane (aged 33), was killed by the IRA outside his home in Cloughmills.

 On 14 March 1978, Provisional Irish Republican Army (IRA) masked gunmen planted two explosive devices at the Cloughmills Cooperative Society and Spar supermarket complex.
 The homemade explosive devices exploded causing minor structural damage and starting a fire which destroyed the interior.

 On 18 June 1986 the Provisional Irish Republican Army held a man a gun point and forced him to drive a 500lb bomb to Cloughmills Police Station.
 The man was able to raise the alarm but the bomb exploded and caused severe damage to the police station and nearby primary school and houses.

 Transport

-Cloughmills has good road links to Ballymoney and Ballymena and is located a short distance east of the A26 key transport corridor.
+Cloughmills has road links to Ballymoney and Ballymena and is located a short distance east of the A26 key transport corridor.
 However, it has limited public transport connections.